thoratou/sbs-sphinx-doc/tutorial/helloworld.rst

 Basic Example
 =============

-In this tutorial, we will create a basic C++ *Hello world* example.
+In this tutorial, you will create a basic C++ *Hello world* example.

 Configuration
 -------------